badlee/kannel.js/README.md

-# Javascript implementation of Kannel Msg protocol
+# Javascript implementation of Kannel Box protocol

 ### Description
 Kannel.js is a javascript implementation of Kannel Msg protocol, it allow write some powerful SMS VAS applications or  sms gateways with kannel and nodejs.